korandabit/tasklist-timer/README.md

 simply pause the timer within Hourglass.

 ## skip task
 close the current hourglass timer window.

-Note the script will behave as if the task is completed, and this task will not reappear.
+**Note:** The script will behave as if the task is completed, and this task will not reappear.

-# next
-current build only uses Send_hourglass_command. i.e. does not interface with read/write files.

-might be nice to have an auto quit that closes all windows....